Course Catalog

 5 units

 A critical and intensive exploration of a wide variety of specific disorders within their biological, developmental, and social contexts.
 Concepts of psychopathology in childhood, major and minor diagnostic systems, and a variety of theories of etiology are explored.
 General intervention strategies and a wide range of specific psychotherapy systems for treatment are closely examined and demonstrated.
-Prerequisite(s): courses 3 or 100; and courses 10, and 170.
+Prerequisite(s): PSYC 10 and PSYC 100.
+PSYC 170 strongly recommended.

 PSYC 175